 The best opportunity to control the benefit costs for traditional medications, however, is through the use of utilization management programs offered by the PBM.
 Mandatory generics, Step Therapy and Prior Authorization are still effective means of controlling costs.
 Plan Sponsors should speak with their PBM regularly about the available programs to ensure that the right member is getting the right drug from the right place.

 At Healthgram, we manage the Prior Authorization process for many of our groups.
 This benefits our clients because decisions are made independent of financial interests and are based on the patient’s complete medical history.

 In the past, Plan Sponsors could set the copays and forget about the pharmacy benefit until the next renewal.
 Today’s ever-changing market requires that health plan administrators be actively engaged in every segment of their healthcare benefit.

-To learn more about how our client-centric pharmacy management services can help your business regain control over rising costs, contact our team.
+To discover how client-centric pharmacy management services can help your business regain manage healthcare spend, contact our team.

 VP, Pharmacy Benefits

 Bryan Klazinga manages pharmacy benefits and strategy for our clients.
 With over 10 years of experience at Healthgram and over 20 in the pharmacy benefit industry, Bryan knows the ins-and-outs of the industry and how to implement programs that have the greatest return for employers.

 Get our monthly executive outlook covering the news, research and trends affecting your workforce:

 Healthgram partners with self-funded employers, benefits advisors, hospital systems and other organizations to deliver a better healthcare experience.